 Which specific majors would be most helpful for someone pursing a career in film?

-Any second major can be valuable for a filmmaker: the more you lean about other fields, the more interesting your films will probably be.
+Any second major can be valuable for a filmmaker: the more you learn about other fields, the more interesting your films will probably be.
 It really depends on your interests.
 For future screenwriter or directors, perhaps English, Sociology, Forensic Science, Anthropology, or Religious Studies.
 If you’re interested in producing and the business side of filmmaking, Economics could be a good bet.
 If you’re interested in documentary and journalistic cinema, then History, International Studies, or Political Science would be worth doing.
 If the “look,” or style of a film is your passion, we’d suggest Art History.

 Yes.
 You can use the “Change of Major” application to begin the process.